microsoft/ivy/doc/proving.md

 Provided we can prove the property, and that `next` is fresh, we can infer that, for all *X*, `succ(X,next(X))` holds.
-Defining a function in this way, (that is, as a Skolem function) can be quite useful in constructibg a proof.
+Defining a function in this way, (that is, as a Skolem function) can be quite useful in constructing a proof.
 However, since proofs in Ivy are not generally constructive, we have no way to *compute* the function `next`, so we can't use it in extracted code.